Key takeaways

 Can I give my dog levothyroxine every day?

 Most dogs will need daily levothyroxine for the rest of their lives.
-Daily levothyroxine doses are not only safe but necessary.
+Daily levothyroxine doses are not only safe but necessary in hypothyroid dogs.

 How to give your dog levothyroxine

-Pet parents can give their dog levothyroxine in three ways: as a tablet, liquid, or powder (though levothyroxine powder is intended for horses).
-Pet parents should provide the dog with levothyroxine formulated for dogs rather than human versions.
+Pet parents can give their dog levothyroxine in three ways: as a tablet, liquid, or powder, though levothyroxine powder is intended for horses.
+Pet parents should provide their dog with levothyroxine formulated for dogs, not human formulations.

 Veterinarians are most likely to prescribe levothyroxine tablets.
 It’s important to give every dose as instructed by the veterinarian: